Sirillion/SMXxSEfct/README.md

-# SMXxSEfct A17b208eR1
+# SMXxSEfct A17b221eR1

-The purpose of this modlet is to remove the screen effects that occur in combat for those that have performance issues when playing 7 Days to Die.
+SMXxSEfct is a ScreenEffect remover that will remove the taxing screen effects that occur when you are getting stunned, receive bleedouts or otherwise the ScreenEffects during combat.

 > Dependencies: None.